-Aspire was approached by Imperial Oil Resources Limited to design Wellhead Safety Shrouds.
+Aspire was approached by a client to design Wellhead Safety Shrouds.
 This project was an extension of a previous project to design a wrench for opening and closing steam valves which became too hot to turn by hand.

 From the detailed design phase a prototype was fabricated and issued for field evaluation.
 After a few minor improvements the first run of 75 units left Aspire’s facility, destined for Cold Lake.
 The next order of approximately the same number followed shortly thereafter.